openlibhums/memory-alpha/content/pages/support/journal-management/image-guidelines.md

 rendered within the same line, competing for space.
 If a very wide image is combined with a large number of navigation items, the two may overlap on narrow screens.
-If your journal has a large number of navigation links (5 or more), we recommend using a dropdown menu grouping similar items.
+If your journal has a large number of navigation links (5 or more), it is recommended to use a dropdown menu grouping similar items.

 ## Cover Image